refinedev/refine/documentation/blog/2021-10-4-manage-hackatons.md

 ## Creating tables
 Our app will have these tables in supabase
-* criterias
+* criteria
 * hackathons
 * hackathoners
 * projects
 * projectscores

 These are reflected in our app as
 ```ts
 export type HackathonerType = {
   id: string;